Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 In this section, we present a Monte Carlo simulation study aimed at evaluating the finite sample performance of the proposed model selection in the context of GARMA$(p,q)$ count models.
 In the simulation, we consider the point and interval estimation of the parameters of interest and also the percentage of models correctly selected by the proposed approach.

-As expected, given the characteristics of the RJMCMC, and widely reported in the literature, samples from the posterior distribution obtained via RJMCMC are typically sensible to the initial values and to the scale hyperparameter $\sigma^2$, associated with the transition probability and are highly correlated as well.
+As expected, given the characteristics of the RJMCMC, and widely reported in the literature, samples from the posterior distribution obtained via RJMCMC are typically sensible to the initial values and to the scale hyperparameter $\sigma^2$, associated with the transition probability and are highly correlated as well {\citep{green,RichardGreen,brooks1998,HastieGreen,Dellaportas,Gelman2013}}.
 Mitigating the influence of initial values in the posterior sample is usually attained through a burn-in, whereas, autocorrelation in the sample can be mitigated by using a thinning approach.
 With that in view, we also provide a sensitivity analysis with respect to the burn-in, thinning and the scale hyperparameter used.
+The simulation was carried out using the software \texttt{R} \citep{R}, version 4.0.3.
+To perform the RJMCMC, we use \texttt{R} package \texttt{Nimble} \citep{nimble}. {For first time users of \texttt{Nimble}, there are detailed and comprehensive online information regarding the package's use, including examples.
+We recommend the project's Github {\href{https://github.com/nimble-dev/nimble}{github.com/nimble-dev/nimble} and the dedicated webpage {\href{https://r-nimble.org/}{r-nimble.org}}}.
+Globally, the implementation of our model follows the usual use of \texttt{Nimble}'s RJMCMC module.
+One exception is in function \texttt{configureMCMC}, where we set the boolean \texttt{useConjugacy} to false.
+Any other specific non-default or user chosen value used in our implementation will be provided in the text.}